kcloudy0717/KHRaster/README.md

 # KHRaster

-This is a rasterizer written during my student time at my university.
+This is a rasterizer written during my time as a student.

 # Features